ogrnv/Quantifying-how-close-an-AI-is-to-AGI-at-any-given-time/README.md

 MC 1587.414
 HM 248.3788

-So it's a way to quantify how close AI's thinking is to human thinking.
+So it's a way to quantify how close AI's thinking is to human thinking, i.e. how close is an AI to AGI at any given time.